Ahmet Burak Erdoğan: Traffic accident

+When we told the judge that the boy didn't have a driver's license and that after the accident he was given a fake license with his father's forge, we were scolded: "What do you mean, you are accusing the mayor of forgery?"
+I am a calm person, but if I had something in my hand at that moment, I would have thrown it at his head.

+All the witnesses who saw the incident were threatened and intimidated.
+This includes one of our relatives.
+Only one young girl resisted to testify.
+But the situation had changed.
+The families of the policemen at the Şişli police station who didn't ask for the boy's driver's license and the traffic police officers who issued fake licenses came and begged us many times during the trial, saying that if we pressed the matter, their husbands would be dismissed and they would go hungry.
+We did not file a complaint against them either!

+Every day, municipality vehicles stopped by our door and Tayyip's men always appeared infront of our us.
+As with the witnesses, we received at least 20 'supplicants' who told us not to bother.
+Tayyip was the mayor.
+That's when we realized that we were up against a 'giant' and it would not be possible to deal with him.
+So we got together as a family council and decided to leave it alone...
+Because there would be no result.
+They were too powerful and in the end the court had already given its verdict!
+The boy, who was 4 out of 8 at fault, was sentenced to 3 months in prison.
+This was later converted into a fine..."

 Career

 He bought a shipping company together with Mustafa Erdoğan and Ziya İlgen in 2006 and they named it Bumerz.
 In 2007 Erdoğan co-founded the shipping company MB Denizcilik together with Mecit Çetinkaya, who as well owns the sea freight company Manta Denizcilik.
 In November 2013, MB bought a sixth ship, Pretty, built in China for over $20 million and with a capacity of 91,000 tons, to add to the existing five ships, Safran 1, Sakarya, G. İnebolu, Cihan and Bosna that it owns.
 The acquisition of Pretty almost doubled the company's shipping capacity.
 In 2013, Ynetnews reported that one of MB's ships, 95-metre Safran-1 had travelled several times between Turkish and Israeli ports despite the poor relations between the two countries, and that in the Turkish Parliament, opposition MPs had asked his father: "Has your son been exempted from the trade embargo against Israel?
 Is it ethical?
 What share of the volume of trade with Israel did the ship owned by your son take?"
 Ynetnews noted that no formal trade embargo had existed at the time, except for arms sales.

 In 2015, Aydınlık reported that Erdoğan now owned 99% of MB (with Çetinkaya owning the other 1%) and that MB owned tankers worth US$80 million.